Mental Health and Wellness Mission Statement:

 Students who (1) speak English as a second language, and have (2) not previously completed an undergraduate degree from an institution within the United States accredited by an agency nationally recognized by the US Department of Education or the Council for Higher Education Accreditation must meet a minimum score on a nationally recognized test of English language proficiency such as the TOEFL or IELTS.

 Minimum TOEFL scores acceptable for admission to the university are 550 (paper-based test), 213 (computer-based test), or 79 (internet-based test).
 The minimum IELTS score is 6.0.
 Scores must not be older than two years prior to the date of application to the university.
 Please note that individual programs may have more stringent minimum requirements.

 Academic Standing Requirements

 These requirements are common to all programs in education and are listed in the Cannon-Clary College of Education section.
-Professional Counseling students should refer to their student handbook for program requirements.
+Mental Health and Wellness students should refer to their student handbook for program requirements.